Exxaro

-Exxaro Resources Limited (Exxaro, the company or the group) is a South Africa-based diversified resources company with a coal business and acquisitive growth prospects in minerals and energy.
+Exxaro Resources Limited (Exxaro, the company or the group) is a South African diversified resources company that primarily produces coal.

 Exxaro is among the top five coal producers in South Africa.

-The company is listed on the Johannesburg Stock Exchange and at 31 December 2021, had assets of R75.7 billion and a market capitalisation of R53.4 billion.
-Exxaro Resources Ltd has been approved for a secondary listing on A2X Markets on Thursday, 2 April 2020.
+The company is listed on the Johannesburg Stock Exchange and at 31 December 2021, had assets of R75.7 billion and a market capitalization of R53.4 billion.

-Background
+History

 The company was formerly known as Kumba Resources Limited and changed its name to Exxaro Resources Limited in November 2006.
 Exxaro Resources Limited is a subsidiary of Main Street 333 Proprietary Limited.

 Exxaro Resources announced in October 2012 plans for a "mine of the future" concept.
 The mine targets zero waste emissions, zero effluent, wash-to-zero and sustainable engineering.

-In 2019, the company moved to their new head office, in Centurion.
-This building was designed with a 5 star energy rating and is named the conneXXion (cXX).
+In 2019, Exxaro moved to their new headquarters, in Centurion, Gauteng.
+The building was designed with a 5-star energy rating and is named the conneXXion (cXX).

+In 2020, Exxaro was approved for a secondary listing on the A2X stock exchange.